 Given the name, there are obviously tons of spots you can grab a good Key Lime.
 However, your biggest mistake could be getting the wrong one.
 Grab dinner and drinks at Blue Heaven, then order a slide of the best, and most famous, Key Lime pie on the island.
 If you’re not a big fan of meringue, try Kermit’s for a close second.

 Missing the Sunset

 Being in the Southernmost point of the US, you’re in for a true treat with a Key West sunset.
 One of the most iconic things to do in Key West is to take a sunset cruise tour.
-Just to give you one more reason to book with AvantStay, our Concierge team can help you out by planning a sunset cruise, so you don’t have to.

 Not Saving Room for Ice Cream